 A change in demand is often caused by a change in technology — superior technology is generally preferred over older technology.
 In the 20th century, film was in high demand.
 Now that most cameras are digital, film has all but disappeared.

 Another factor that causes a shift in demand is the number of buyers.
 The number of buyers may increase because of population growth or because technology has allowed suppliers to sell to a much larger market.
 For instance, the Internet has greatly expanded the marketplace for many goods, allowing even a small company to sell to the entire world.
-The demand for health services is greatly increasing and is anticipated to continue to increase not only because of the much larger number people who are living longer than ever, but also because of insurance that is provided by private companies and government that makes healthcare more affordable.
+The demand for health services is greatly increasing, a trend expected to continue, not only because many more people are living longer than ever, but also because insurance provided by private companies and governments makes healthcare more affordable.

 Demand may shift when the prices of related goods change.
-There are 2 types of related goods: substitute goods, which are goods that can be used in place of other goods, and complementary goods, which are goods that can be used together.
+There are 2 types of related goods: substitute goods, which are goods that can be used in place of other goods, and complementary goods, which are goods that are used together.

-Examples of substitutes include different kinds of meats, different kinds of fruits and vegetables, different types of cars, and so on.
+Examples of substitutes include different kinds of meats, different kinds of fruits and vegetables, and different types of cars.
 Products are substitutes when the changing price of one causes a proportional change to the demand for the other.
 So, if the price of Pepsi rises, then the demand for Coke will increase.

-Complements are goods that are used with other goods, so their demand rises or falls inversely with the complimentary good.
-So, for instance, as more people in China and India are able to afford cars, then there will be a greater demand for gasoline, oil and other products that are generally used for motor vehicles.
+Complements are goods that are used with other goods, so their demand rises or falls inversely with the complementary good.
+So, for instance, as more people in China and India are able to afford cars, then there will be a greater demand for gasoline, oil and other products for motor vehicles.
 When products are complements, the price of one good causes a proportional change in demand for the other good.

 Changing price expectations can also create shifts in demand.
 If prices are expected to increase, then many consumers may buy more of the product now to lock in the savings.
 Common examples include the many sales conducted by retailers that expire at specific times, or the increase in demand for housing when interest rates are expected to rise.

 Expected changes in income will also affect current demand.
-When people feel insecure about their job, they generally buy less, as was evidenced by the 2007-2009 credit crisis.
-Conversely, expected increases in income will increase the confidence of the consumer that will increase current demand.
+When people feel insecure about their job, they generally buy less, as was evidenced by the 2007-2009 Great Recession.
+Conversely, expected increases in income will increase the confidence of the consumer, thus increasing current demand.

 Sometimes, demand will also be affected by the availability of the good or service.
-For instance, the demand for bankruptcy lawyers greatly increased before the law changed in 2005 that made filing for bankruptcy much more difficult.
+For instance, the demand for bankruptcy lawyers greatly increased before the law changed in 2005 that made getting a bankruptcy discharge more difficult.

 New information can also change buyers' tastes.
 Positive information can increase demand, while negative information has the opposite effect.
 So, for instance, the recent news about the benefits of vitamin D have greatly increased the sales of vitamin D supplements.
 Advertising generally increases product demand because it disseminates positive information about the product.
 Public campaigns can also significantly influence demand.
-For instance, the public campaign against cigarette smoking caused a steep leftward shift in the demand curve for cigarettes, while increasing cigarette taxes has the effect of increasing cigarette prices, which causes a shift along the demand curve.
+For instance, the public campaign against cigarette smoking caused a steep leftward shift in the demand curve for cigarettes, while increasing cigarette taxes increases cigarette prices, shifting demand along the demand curve.